 LOWER MONUMENTAL Dam

 Monitoring.
 Bird monitoring as part of standard fish ladder inspections will occur from March 1 to September 30.
 Fish ladder inspections will be conducted 4 days per week, once per day at random times from April 1 to June 30 (crew size permitting, 3 inspections per week minimum if crew size is compromised).
-Additionally, Wildlife Services (APHIS) will collect this data on the three days per week not covered by COE.
+Additionally, Wildlife Services (APHIS) will collect these data on the three days per week not covered by COE.
 This will cover 97% of the typical juvenile salmonid outmigration.
-Fish ladder inspections will continue (July 1 to December 31) to collect this data at the required rate of 3 inspections per week.
+Fish ladder inspections will continue (July 1 to December 31) to collect these data at the required rate of 3 inspections per week.

-The annual high daily bird numbers by species including resting, flyby and foraging birds for the past ten years are as follows.
-For years 2004 through 2008 only gull numbers were required so the records are so limited.
-Also of note, is the fact that binoculars were not used on these inspections until 2012.
-Numbers prior to 2012 should be considered as reduced by some factor relating to the visual acuity of the inspector conducting the inspection.